-The province of BC saw 286 motorcycle-related deaths on our highways between 2000 and 2007.
+This provincial government news item was released in March, 2010.
+It advised that the province of BC saw 286 motorcycle fatalities on our highways between 2000 and 2007.
 As a result, the BC Coroner's Service convened a Death Review Panel to examine the increasing frequency of serious collisions.
-The panel has also made recommendations to prevent loss of life in similar circumstances.
+The panel made recommendations to prevent loss of life in similar circumstances.

 The panel consisted of representatives from The Insurance Corporation of British Columbia (ICBC), The Superintendent of Motor Vehicles, The Motorcycle and Moped Industry Counsel, Motorcycle Training Institutions, Police, The British Columbia and Canada Safety Counsels, The British Columbia Coalition of Motorcyclists, the BC Coroners Service and the riding community.

 Recommendations to Reduce Motorcycle Fatalities

 They made the following recommendations: